Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 Sam tries to think of something that will clarify his last point, undo the damage, but Professor Elm is already standing and stretching, then moves for the exit.
 Sam nods to the presidents, and follows.

 David is leaning against the wall between the elevators.
-“They’ve grown too powerful, Sam.”
-He says quietly, and takes a swallow of his drink, a frustrated tightness around his eyes.
+“They’ve grown too powerful,” he says quietly, and takes a swallow of his drink, a frustrated tightness around his eyes.
 “We had chances to stop them, shape the culture, but none of us wanted to step into it.
 Same with the journals.
 The businessmen took over, and it’s hard to argue with the results, from the perspective of… well, people running a business.”

-Sam nods and sighs, running a hand through hair that’s more salt than pepper these days.
+Sam nods and sighs, running a hand through hair that’s finally starting to thin under his fingers.
 “I know.
 It’s the politics argument all over again.”

 “For what it’s worth, you’d make a terrible mayor,” Elm says with a grin.
 “You’d turn Pallet Town into an experiment.
 Cycle through different laws every few months.”